imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 # **deleteCustomField**
 > deleteCustomField(id)

-Delete a single custom field.
+Delete a custom field

+&gt; When a custom field is deleted, all the information that was added to contacts under this custom field will also be lost.

 ### Example
 ```java